KamaliniNL/social-robot-design-portfolio/group-work/indepth.md

 ![A participant completing the evaluation form after an enacted scenario](../assets/evaluationform.jpeg) *Figure 4 (Tool in action - evaluation): An observer completing the evaluation form after a Game 1 scenario.*

-**Game 1 — "Overwhelmed by work" + "Do you need a small break?"**
+**Game 1 - "Overwhelmed by work" + "Do you need a small break?"**

 The student participant put their head in their hands.
 MiRo-E was slowly driven toward them, head raised and turned, ears adjusted.
 The student watched with curiosity and eventually reached out to pet the robot.
 Observer ratings were moderate on *effective* and *empathic*, lower on *natural*.
 The critical observation was that MiRo-E retreated immediately after the student made contact, leaving the interaction without a closing gesture.
 The student was left uncertain.
-This was not a card design problem — it was a puppeteering and behaviour design problem.
+This was not a card design problem but a puppeteering and behaviour design problem.
 The robot needs a way to signal that the interaction has ended positively.

 **Game 2 - "Switching tasks often" + five robot action cards**

 Cards laid open: "Put the phone down", "What are you up to?", "Done with homework?", "Looking curious", and one additional.
-After discussion, "Done with homework?" was ranked best - it felt least intrusive for a student already moving between tasks.
+After discussion, "Done with homework?" was ranked best as it felt least intrusive for a student already moving between tasks.
 The wildcard "Human doesn't like the robot" shifted the ranking: participants reasoned a more direct card like "Put the phone down" would work better for a student who had already rejected softer approaches.
-The discussion itself was the most valuable output - participants articulated explicit criteria for appropriate robot behaviour that they had not stated before drawing the cards.
+The discussion itself was the most valuable output; participants articulated explicit criteria for appropriate robot behaviour that they had not stated before drawing the cards.

 **Unexpected findings:**